percona/tokudb-backup-plugin/README.md

-The Tokutek hot backup library intercepts system calls that write files and duplicates the writes on backup files.
+The Percona TokuBackup library intercepts system calls that write files and duplicates the writes on backup files.
 It does this while copying files to the backup directory.

-There are two technical issues to address to get hot backup working with MySQL.
+The following technical issues must be addressed to get hot backup working with MySQL:

-First, the hot backup library must be loaded into the mysqld server so that it can intercept system calls.
+* The hot backup library must be loaded into the mysqld server so that it can intercept system calls.
 We use LD_PRELOAD to solve the system call intercept problem.
 Alternatively, the hot backup library can be linked into mysqld.

-Second, there must be a user interface that can be used to start a backup, track its progress, and determine whether or not the backup succeeded.
+* There must be a user interface that can be used to start a backup, track its progress, and determine whether or not the backup succeeded.
 We use a plugin that kicks off a backup as a side effect of setting a backup session variable to the name of the destination directory.

-# Install the hot backup libraries
+# Installing the hot backup libraries

 1 Extract the tarball

 2 Copy tokudb_backup.so to MySQL's plugin directory